 First up, drop your bags somewhere safe, book a hotel, use a locker, leave them with a friend.
 You do not want to be lugging around more than you need, not on my watch!
 Pack a camera, your comfortable shoes, and some sunglass and hit the road.
 First stop?
 An Early Lunch!

 Jump on the Paris Metro, it’s cheap and easy, but be wary it’s not overly safe nor clean.
-It’s a major City after all, so have your wits.
-You are heading for Montpanarsse Station- home of the aptly named Tour Montpanarsse (Montpanarsse Tower?) and otherwise average looking 210meter tall building overlooking the city.
-I’m sending you here first because, if you head up to level 56, you can choose between two fantastic spots to eat- the casual 360 cafe (for the budget conscious) and La Ciel De Paris (for those looking for a heartier meal).
+It’s a major City, after all, so have your wits.
+You are heading for Montparnasse Station- home of the aptly named Tour Montparnasse (Montparnasse Tower?) and otherwise, average looking 210meter tall building overlooking the city.
+I’m sending you here first because, if you head up to level 56, you can choose between two fantastic spots to eat- the casual 360 cafe (for the budget-conscious) and La Ciel De Paris (for those looking for a heartier meal).
 I ate at La Ciel, it was pricey, expect to spend at least 100euros per person for a full meal with wine.
 But why you are really eating lunch here, is for the view!

 Instead of going up the Eiffel Tower and looking at this average building, you can now sit at your table in comfort, looking down over the Eiffel Tower.
-Its much, much nicer.
-And there’s next to no queues!
+It’s much, much nicer.
+And there are next to no queues!

 Jump on one of the Paris public bikes called Velib, swipe your card and go.
-They are Blue, strange-looking and everywhere, you can’t miss them! be prepared, make sure you have your map out and ready, or an iphone app… Paris drivers are pretty forgiving to tourists on Velib bikes, but it helps to have a rough idea where your headed.
+They are Blue, strange-looking and everywhere, you can’t miss them! be prepared, make sure you have your map out and ready, or an iPhone app… Paris drivers are pretty forgiving to tourists on Velib bikes, but it helps to have a rough idea of where you’re headed.